 Interesting Facts: The renovated building is one of the most advanced elementary complexes in Virginia Beach.
 It was built with the most modern construction materials available for schools today.

-On June 5, 2006 a ground breaking was held for the construction of a new school.
-The old building was demolished on July 6, 2006, with classrooms and offices relocated behind Plaza Elementary in portable buildings for the duration of the project.
-The new building was dedicated on May 7, 2008.
+A ground breaking was held for the construction of a new school June 5, 2006.
+The old building was demolished July 6, 2006, with classrooms and offices relocated behind Plaza Elementary in portable buildings for the duration of the project.
+The new building was dedicated May 7, 2008.

 Opening Date: 1984